Market in the gun if it comes to competition

 In Hollywood, the sniper is depicted as a loner.
-In real life, snipers rarely work alone.
-They operate with a spotter in a highly skilled team.

 The spotter will call the wind, make the range estimate and look for trace, and if the sniper misses the spotter will call the correction.